javaEcosystem/tracers/README.txt

 [Features]

--> Add friends to your list using : /addfriend name or /adf name -> Remove friends from your list using : /rmfriend name or /rmf name -> List your friends using : /lsfriends or /lsf
--> Tracers are colored as follow : green rays for friends , white rays for other players -> FPS display
+-> Add friends to your list using : /addfriend name or /adf name -> Remove friends from your list using : /rmfriend name or /rmf name or /removefriend name -> List your friends using : /lsfriends or /lsf or /listfriends -> Tracers are colored as follow : green rays for friends , white rays for other players -> FPS display